Get Matched With Cybersecurity Programs

 Step 3: Supervised Fieldwork

-Once you have completed your master's degree, you will need to complete at least 24 hours of supervised fieldwork.
-If you have completed work for a doctoral degree, you will need to complete 16 additional hours of experiential learning.
+Once you have completed your master's degree, you will need to complete around six months of supervised fieldwork.
+If you have completed work for a doctoral degree, you will need to complete additional hours of experiential learning.
+The number of required hours in both cases is decided by the licensing body in the state in which you plan to work.

 While you might be eager to complete this part of the process, it's important to choose your supervised fieldwork carefully.
 This time is a great opportunity to establish a specialty.
 While you can always change the population you work with, when you start with a population that you love, your career can get off to a smooth start.